-Arapahoe Libraries serves 250,000 people, at eight library locations as well as a library within the Arapahoe County detention center.
-We even have a Library on Wheels that visits apartment buildings, assisted living centers, area businesses, schools and local events.
+Arapahoe Libraries serves more than 250,000 people at eight library locations and a library within the Arapahoe County detention center.
+We bring the library to the community through daycare, school and business visits and even have a Library on Wheels that visits apartment buildings, assisted living centers, area businesses, schools and local events.

 A literate, informed and fulfilled community.